fusaty/freax/Documentation/kbuild/makefiles.rst

 Example::

   #arch/x86/kernel/Makefile
-  extra-y := vmlinux.lds
+  extra-y := vmfreax.lds

-The assignment to extra-y is used to tell kbuild to build the target vmlinux.lds.
+The assignment to extra-y is used to tell kbuild to build the target vmfreax.lds.

-The assignment to $(CPPFLAGS_vmlinux.lds) tells kbuild to use the specified options when building the target vmlinux.lds.
+The assignment to $(CPPFLAGS_vmfreax.lds) tells kbuild to use the specified options when building the target vmfreax.lds.

 When building the ``*.lds`` target, kbuild uses the variables::